Green Cardamom: The Amazing Benefits of an Expensive Spice

 The distinct aroma of green cardamom comes from the essential oils found within cardamom seeds.
 These oils, such as cineole and limonene, give the spice its characteristic fragrance, which can be described as a harmonious blend of citrus, mint, and herbal notes.
 This aromatic profile makes it a sought-after ingredient in both culinary and medicinal applications.

-Health Benefits of Green Cardamom
+Green Cardamom benefits

 Green cardamom is a powerful spice with many health benefits.
 It contains antioxidant properties which can help protect the body from free radical damage.
 It also has digestive benefits, aiding in digestion and reducing stomach discomfort,...
 All in all, cardamom is a great spice to add to your diet for its many health benefits: